Aspiring Urban Planner with ambitions to assist Pasifika Communities

 Jerome can be described as an all-rounder.
 He was a part of the Dilworth 1st XV team, did well academically and was well-respected by his peers and teachers, which eventually led to him being selected as the Deputy Head Prefect.

-Head of Art and Technology Miss Kiyun Lee, who was Jerome’s Digital and Visual Communication Teacher (DVC) describes Jerome as a conscientious and polite student who was passionate about design.
+Head of Art and Technology Miss Kiyun Lee, who was Jerome’s Design and Visual Communication Teacher (DVC) describes Jerome as a conscientious and polite student who was passionate about design.

 “One of his key strengths is to empathise with the design context and relate to his target audience.
 He has a great set of skills (communication, critical thinking, collaboration, and creativity) that will make him a great urban planner”.